jastifin/sudokismus/README.md

 # Data format

-Each row of the 9x9 grid is separated by newline and in each row the cells are separated by semicolons.
+Each row of the 9x9 grid is separated by newline and in each row the cells are separated by semicolon.
 Individual cells are coded as zone-x:numbers, where zone-x is the index (1-9) of the region and numbers is the comma-separated list of numbers in that cell.
 The special value '0'  is shortcut for '1,2,3,4,5,6,7,8,9'.
-See [sample1.txt](./sample1.txt) as a example.
+See [sample1.txt](./sample1.txt) as an example.

 # Usage